Who was Ram Dass? The Wonderful, Magical, “Be Here Now” Guru

 While immediately following the stroke, Ram Dass was depressed, wisdom eventually emerged.
 Even though he had become partially paralyzed, after extensive physical therapy, Ram Dass was able to walk with a cane.
 This experience has helped him guide others to respond to death, dying, and illness with grace.

-Ram Dass says that before his stroke, he did not pay much attention to his body, because he was solely focused on psychology and the soul.
-While a wheelchair is now part of his daily life, Ram Dass sees the overriding lesson from his stroke experience as God’s grace and a gift from his guru.
+Ram Dass said that before his stroke, he did not pay much attention to his body, because he was solely focused on psychology and the soul.
+Ram Dass saw the overriding lesson from his stroke experience as God’s grace and a gift from his guru.

 Popular Ram Dass Quotes